CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/06-View the static content on web server.md

     ![](../images/image034.png)

-# Congratulatios, you have successfully completed the lab
+# Congratulations, you have successfully completed the lab